FAQ

 I'm Board Certified in Tinnitus Management (CH-TM) with specialized training that most general audiologists don't have.
 I experience tinnitus myself and have successfully managed it using evidence-based protocols.

-Because I don't have device contracts dictating my recommendations, what's best for you clinically is also what's profitable for me.
+Because I don't have device contracts dictating my recommendations, what's best for you clinically is also what's best for my practice.
 Our interests are aligned.

 How do I get started?

-1. Book a free 15-minute discovery call to discuss your situation and see if we're a good fit.
-During this call, we'll talk about whether my approach might help you and answer general questions.
-I don't provide clinical recommendations during discovery calls—if you want personalized care based on YOUR specific situation, that requires a full evaluation.
+Option 1 — Book a free 15-minute discovery call to discuss your situation and see if we're a good fit.
+I don't provide clinical recommendations during discovery calls — if you want personalized care based on your specific situation, that requires a full evaluation.

-Both can be booked through our scheduling page.
+Both can be booked through the scheduling page.

 What if I'm not sure this will help me?